Detailed review of the end of 2017

 Dickens festival in Deventer

 That was the highlight of the winter season.
 I’ve been looking forward to it for so long.
 Finally, I made it and I am extremely happy.
 Visiting the Dickens Festival in Deventer, the Netherlands is one in a lifetime experience.
 Don’t miss it out.
-For more info, check it here: While everybody is rushing to German Christmas markets, visit Dickens Festival in Deventer, the Netherlands
+For more info, check it here: Skip the German Christmas markets and visit Dickens Festival in Deventer, the Netherlands

 Lights Festival Amsterdam cruise